dingchenghu/Sliding-Window-Protocol/README.md

 TODO:

-support long message;
+Limit number of sending msgs (8)

-support multiple senders / receivers;
+Add support of long msgs for multiple senders and receivers